 Commercial interstate drivers subject to federal regulation are required to perform pre-trip inspections for truck and load safety, and also at specified intervals thereafter to ensure that loads are properly secured.

 - Driver fatigue.
-Federal Hours of Service Regulations have been adopted that require mandated rest and breaks at certain points or times in the course of a trip.
+Federal Hours of Service Regulations require mandated rest and breaks at certain points or times in the course of a trip.
 Nonetheless, driver fatigue is often a factor in many crashes.

 - Drunk driving.
 Tragically, drivers sometimes drive while intoxicated and cause deadly drunk driving accidents.
 State regulations prohibit driving while intoxicated, and federal regulations governing trucking prohibit any consumption of alcohol within 4 hours prior to driving.

 Not only may drivers not drive while under the influence of illegal drugs, they may also not consume certain legal drugs, such as pep pills, prior to driving or while driving.